red/web-redlake/content/en/products/diagrammar.md

       - title: "Get Organized"
         description: "Group grammars and inputs, so they stay together."
       - title: "Own Your Style and Show it Off"
-        description: "Customize every aspect of the rendered diagram, save and share it."
+        description: "Customize the rendered diagram, save and share it."
       - title: "Red Superpowers"
         description: "If you use Red's Parse dialect, your grammar interpreter is already done.
 You can even add actions and more.
 If you prefer ABNF or another grammar, you'd still have to write the code in another programming language to process it.
 DiaGrammar can help.
 It can convert any metagrammar to Red Parse rules automatically."
   - template: "action-feature"